nuttycream/deeznuts/content/posts/my-academic-magnum-opus.md

 proper 3-wheeled omnidirectional traversal.
 He'll take it over from here.

 **Preface**\
-During Bryan's research, the general control scheme goes as follows:\
+During my research, the general control scheme goes as follows:\
 trajectory planning -> inverse kinematics -> and then to PID/error control.
 This general control scheme is supported and outlined in these [research papers](#attribution).